 - National School Boards Association (NSBA)

 - National School Public Relations Association (NSPRA)

-These organizations represent all the major, noncurricular based, national associations representing the education profession.
-(The Association for Supervision and Curriculum Development represents all curricular areas.)
+These organizations represent all the major, noncurricular-based, national associations representing the education profession.
 Because of the broad range of constituencies within these associations, their consensus view embodies what is current and needed in education.
 This consensus view truly makes their selection the nation's Teacher of the Year.

-During the official year of recognition, the National Teacher of the Year (NTOY) is released from classroom duties to travel nationally and internationally as a spokesperson and advocate for the teaching profession.
+During the official year of recognition, the National Teacher of the Year is released from classroom duties to travel nationally and internationally as a spokesperson and advocate for the teaching profession.
 The teacher's home state and district ensure the teacher's salary and benefits.
-All scheduling and logistical arrangements for the National Teacher are coordinated through the NTOY Program.
-National Teachers average over 150 events each year before audiences ranging from several hundred to over ten thousand.
-Television, radio, and the print media readily utilize National Teachers to represent the voice of education.
-The National Teacher may be called upon to represent American educators to audiences in other nations.
-National Teachers are frequently requested to sit on national and state commissions and policy advising bodies.
-Request the National Teacher of the Year for your event.
+All scheduling and logistical arrangements for the National Teacher of the Year are coordinated through CCSSO's NTOY Program.
+NTOYs average over 150 events each year before audiences ranging from several hundred to over ten thousand.
+Television, radio, and the print media readily utilize NTOYs to represent the voice of education.
+The National Teacher of the Year may be called upon to represent American educators to audiences in other nations.
+National Teachers of the Year are frequently requested to sit on national and state commissions and policy advising bodies.

 State Teachers of the Year